 - There is no official spelling format for the “E2” evolution version although it is often regarded as being correctly spelled “Audi Sport quattro E2“.

 I hope this makes it clearer for everyone!
-All of the website has since been updated to respect the spelling.
+All of the website has since been updated to respect these spelling rules.

-Special thanks to Erwin A. Brouwer for contacting me about this topic and to Audi Tradition / Corporate Archives for taking the time to reply to my queries.
+Special thanks to Erwin A. Brouwer for contacting the Shrine about this topic and to Audi Tradition / Corporate Archives for taking the time to reply to the trivial queries.